Electronic Pages Die Homepage der Familie Beis

 Options

-120 dB Dynamic Range: The CS5381 is a 120 dB ADC, pin compatible to the 114 dB CS5361.
+From revision 4 on 120 dB Dynamic Range (formally option "Flagship" Chip Set) is no longer an option but standard.
+The CS5381 is a 120 dB ADC, pin compatible to the 114 dB CS5361.
 It has slightly more power consumption and is significantly more expensive than the CS5361.
 In order to maintain its extremely high dynamic range I recommend to use better (and again significantly more expensive) low-noise, dual op-amps, e.g. LM4562 from National Semiconductors instead of OP2134.
 With CS5381 and LM4562 I measured an increase of 6 dB for the dynamic range.

-With an additional switch (2 x change-over per channel), wired to the Micro-Match connector, it is possible to switch between the on-board unbalanced RCA inputs and the external, balanced XLR or TRS inputs.
+Input Selector: With an additional switch (2 x change-over per channel), wired to the Micro-Match connector, it is possible to switch between the on-board unbalanced RCA inputs and the external, balanced XLR or TRS inputs.
 The switch must be connected where in the schematics currently the 4 jumpers at ST2 are indicated.
-XLR:
+Also refer to the circuit diagram of the AD-IOA.

 Signal XLR TRS Left In Right In